What Researchers Did

 What They Found

 Researchers found that a 22-year-old primiparous patient developed sudden left hemiplegia and coma three weeks after hospital admission, ultimately dying almost three months later.
-Post-mortem examination confirmed cardiomyopathy of pregnancy with severe ischemic brain damage, despite a successful Caesarean section performed in a hyperbaric chamber.
+Post-mortem examination confirmed cardiomyopathy of pregnancy with severe ischaemic brain damage, despite a successful Caesarean section performed in a hyperbaric chamber.

 Canadian Relevance